10up/wp-newrelic/readme.txt

 = Admin Settings =

-Admin settings can be browse after activating plugin.
-You should see a new option named __New Relic__ under Tools menu.
-In case of WPMU, it could be found in network dashboard.
+After activating the plugin, You will see a new option named __New Relic__ under the Tools menu in your WordPress Dashboard.
+If you are running WordPress in Network Mode, the settings page will be found in your Network Dashboard.

 Capture URL Parameters: If Capture URLs setting is enabled, it will capture URL parameters for displaying in transaction traces.